Our businesses are bleeding to death – GUTA cries

 Here we think that the government has failed to take due advantage of our National Investment Laws, especially on foreign retail trade and wholesale to tighten imports.

-Allowing foreigners into the retail trade and wholesale sectors of the economy will not help this country, but rather defeat the action plan set for implementing 1D 1F, AfCFTA, and the general industrialization in Ghana.
+Allowing foreigners into the retail trade and wholesale sectors of the economy will not help this country, but rather defeat the action plan set for the implementation of 1D 1F, AfCFTA and the general industrialization in Ghana.

-We also want to remind the Government that the big-time institutional importers, especially, those who serve as conduits for dumping goods mainly from China are the culprits.
+We also want to remind the Government that the big-time institutional importers, especially, those who serve as conduit for dumping goods mainly from China are the culprits.

 Small and Medium Scale importers like GUTA members import only 15% out of the whole volume of imports into the country.